KyleKing/recipes/docs/bread/pretzels.md

 - In large bowl, stir yeast, sugar and warm water.
 Let rest until yeast is dissolved and is a little foamy
 - With a wood spoon, stir in flour one cup at a time.
 Then add the salt and flour mixture
 - Prepare a floured cutting board and knead until smooth (3-4 minutes)
-- Add ~1/2 tbsp oil to the original bowl and roll around until coated
+- Add ~1/2 Tbsp oil to the original bowl and roll around until coated
 - Cover the bowl and proof until doubled in size (about ~60 minutes depending on temp)
 - Remove and briefly knead.
 Cut into 8 pieces, roll each piece into 30-36" long ropes
     - Carefully stretch and roll to avoid tearing